wojcikiewicz1/wojcikiewicz1/README.md

 - ⚡ Fun fact: ...
 -->

-🎓 Currently, I'm learning programming on my own.
+🎓 Currently, I'm self-learning programming,

-🔎 I am looking for a job as a Junior Java / Fullstack Dveloper with the possibility of development.
+🔎 aspiring to secure a position as a Junior Java / Fullstack Developer with opportunities for growth.

-🌱 I am an open and active person.
-I am highly motivated and hardworking.
-In my previous job I was fully responsible for the logistic and menagement of the team.
+🌱 I am open-minded and proactive, with a strong drive and work ethic.

+🧑‍⚕️In my previous role as a physiotherapist, I was responsible for the logistical management and coordination of a team, working closely with multiple doctors and physiotherapists on a single patient's case.
+   This role highlighted my ability to collaborate effectively within a team, enhancing my communication and organizational skills.

-💪 Beside that I develop my body at the gym.
-I also love swimming, playing football and video games.
+💪 Besides my career, I am dedicated to maintaining my physical health through regular workouts at the gym.
+I also enjoy swimming, playing football, and video gaming.

 🧰 Toolbox